ajferrara/Telling-Stories-with-Data/final_project_part2_aferrara.md

 <img src="final project part 2 wf.png" width="900"/>

+## User Research and Interviews

+a. the target audience you hope to reach with your story;
+b. your approach to identifying representative individuals to interview;
+c. your interview script;
+d. the findings from your interviews; and
+e. changes you plan on implementing to your visualizations next week to address the issues identified.

 ## Data
 I have found several articles that contain data and charts to help tell the story.
 I will not use all articles, but I wanted a variety to choose from.